On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-\item All the readers in $\sety-\{r\}$ are correct and take no steps as in $C_{k-1}^r$.
+\item All the readers in $\sety-\{r\}$ are correct and take no steps, as in $C_{k-1}^r$.

+\item $p$ is correct and it takes no steps.
+So all the atomic registers that it can write retain their initial~values.

-\item $q$ behaves the same as in $C_{k-1}^r$.
-This is possible because even though $q$ may have ``noticed'' the removal of $p$'s steps, $q$ may be {\ml} (all other readers are correct in this execution).
+\item $q$ behaves exactly as in $C_{k-1}^r$.
+This is possible because even though $q$ may have ``noticed'' the removal of $p$'s steps, $q$ may be {\ml} (all the other readers are correct in this {\run}).

-\item After {\ml} $q$ ``reads'' 1, the correct reader $r$ starts and completes a read operation~on~$\REG$.
-Since $r$ cannot see the removal of $p$'s steps, and $q$ and all the readers in $\sety-\{r\}$ behaves the same as in $C_{k-1}^r$, $r$ cannot distinguish between the current execution and~$C_{k-1}^r$.
-So the read operation by $r$ returns~$1$ as in $C_{k-1}^r$. \end{compactitem}
+\item $r$ behaves exactly as in $C_{k-1}^r$.
+In particular, after time $t_p^r$ reader $r$~starts and completes a read operation on $\REG$ that returns~$1$.
+This is possible because $r$ cannot distinguish between $C_{k-1}^r$ and~$D_{k-1}^r$: $r$ cannot see the removal of $p$'s steps, and $q$ and all the readers in $\sety-\{r\}$ behave exactly as in $C_{k-1}^r$. \end{compactitem}